tmackoy/viewSq/README.md

 viewSq is a utility for calculating, analyzing, and visualizing static structure factors (S(q)) from trajectories produced using molecular dynamics or Monte Carlo simulations.

-A tutorial is available [here](https://github.com/tmackoy/viewSq/tree/master/tutorials/spce_water) and [wiki](https://github.com/tmackoy/viewSq/wiki).
+A tutorial is available [here](https://github.com/tmackoy/viewSq/tree/master/tutorials/spce_water).

 Installation
 ===============